128technology/docs/docs/config_EthoSVR.md

 8. Click ADD, select **UDP** from the drop down, and click SAVE.
 9. In the **Service Transport: UDP** window, under **Port Ranges** click ADD.
 10. Set the **Start Port** to 1281 and click SAVE.
-11. Return to the Service Panel, and scroll down to the Service Addresses panel.
+11. Return to the Service Panel, and scroll down to the **Service Addresses** panel.
-12. Click Add, and enter the IP address of the EthOverSVR interface (the LAN interface for the router for which you are currently configuring the service.)
+12. Click ADD, and enter the IP address of the EthOverSVR interface (the LAN interface for the router for which you are currently configuring the service.)
+13. Click SAVE.
-13. Create another service for the other router - perform the same steps, but in setp 6, choose the Peer router.
+14. Create another service for the other router - perform the same steps, but in step 6, choose the Peer router.
-14. Return to the Configuration home screen.
+15. Return to the Configuration home screen.

-### Assign the Service

-1. On the Configuration home screen, scroll down to **Services**.
-2. Select the service you created first.
-3. Scroll down to **Service Addresses** and click ADD.
-4. Enter the IP address of the first EoSVR interface you created and click SAVE.
-5. Repeat for the second service using the second EoSVR interface you created.

 ### Assign the Service Route